Women in the Mexican drug war: Sex trafficking and rape

-Cartels and gangs fighting in the Mexican War on Drugs have sex trafficked women and girls in order to obtain additional profits.
+Sex trafficking in Mexico is a significant problem.
+Cartels and gangs fighting in the Mexican war on drugs have sex trafficked women and girls in order to obtain additional profits.
 The cartels and gangs also abduct women to use as their personal sex slaves and force them into unfree labour.
 The sexual assault of migrants from Latin America to the United States by members of these criminal organizations is a problem.

-Unreliable casualty numbers
+Number of casualties

 The number of women killed in the conflict cannot be known because the absence of data from corruption, cover-ups, bad record keeping, and failures in interagency communication.
 A number of cases involving murders and disappearances have gone uninvestigated or unsolved because the authorities feared being harmed by cartel or gang members.
 Some corrupt or coerced authorities have tampered with evidence and documents to conceal information.
 A great number of bodies of victims have not been found.
 The criminals have been known to use acids and corrosive liquids, fire, and other methods to dispose of remains and make identification difficult to impossible.
 Criminals have stolen bodies from crime scenes and morgues.
 Data has been manipulated.
 Government workers have intentionally underreported violent crimes.